python-semantic-release/python-semantic-release/docs/algorithm.rst

 1. Parse all the Git tags of the repository into semantic versions, and **sort** in descending (most recent first) order according to `semver precedence`_.
+   Ignore any tags which do not correspond to valid semantic vesrions accroding to ``tag_format``.

 2. Find the ``merge-base`` of HEAD and the latest tag according to the sort above.